I looked at my calendar in disbelief. I had an entire day that, due to a school break, was completely open and appointment less.

 Now that may not seem remarkable for some people, but for someone like me who finds any reason to complain, this is a miracle.

-You see, at the beginning of the year I had resolved to complain less and thank more.
+You see, at the beginning of the year I had resolved to complain less and saying thank you more.
 This is a very difficult task for me.
-But yesterday, I finally realized that what I was struggling with (giving thanks) finally became second nature!
+But yesterday, I finally realized that what I was struggling with (saying “thank you”) finally became second nature!

 So maybe change is possible.
 Even for someone like me.

 “For if a man belongs to Christ, he is a new person.
 The old life is gone.
 New life has begun” (2 Corinthians 5:17, NLV).